iksnae/actual-intelligence/book/en/chapter-02/05-personal-use-cases.md

 `I'd like to start meditation but don't know where to begin.
 Can you provide a beginner's guide with 5-minute daily practices for the first week?
 Include guidance on posture, breathing, and managing distractions.`

 **Pro tips:**

 - Break complex skills into smaller, manageable components
 - Request specific guidance appropriate for your experience level
-- Ask for troubleshooting advice for common challenges beginners face
+- Ask for troubleshooting advice for common challenges beginners encounter

 ### Planning and Organization